cisagov/ScubaGear/baselines/powerbi.md

   leverage Direct Query or Live Connect with an on-premises data gateway to minimize data exposure to the cloud service.

-- Implement Row Level Security in Power BI datasets.
+- Implement row-level security in Power BI datasets.

-**Implementation Steps:**
+**Implementation Steps**

 **Apply sensitivity labels from data sources to their data in Power BI**